 Karen is a fine artist, writer, and marketer living in the greater Kansas City area.
 She received her B.A. in Writing with a minor in Anthropology from Missouri State University.
 Largely self-taught, she also studied charcoal portraiture and watercolor at Studio Kandè.
 She believes that art is very much a place of encounter with reality, with the infinite, brought forth in whatever circumstance each artist has been placed.
-For Karen, this means drawing on her experiences growing up in rural Missouri, and focusing on creating calming art using watercolor, pen and ink, oil pastels, and charcoal.
+For Karen, this means drawing on her experiences growing up in rural Missouri, and focusing on creating calming art using watercolor, colored pencils, pen and ink, and charcoal.
 When she’s not busy dodging tornadoes, she enjoys spending time with her family & cat, singing, reading, and embracing life.

 Karen’s artwork can be found in private collections across the United States: